Airports in United Arab Emirates

 (0)2 575 7500 (Main switchboard).

-A smaller, secondary airport serving Abu Dhabi, Al Ain International Airport is located eight miles (18km) northwest of Al Ain, a popular resort city in the United Arab Emirates.
-Only seven airlines operate from the facility, offering flights to Al Ain International Airport from regional destinations like Qatar, Jordan, Sudan, Oman, Pakistan and India.
+A smaller, secondary airport serving Abu Dhabi, Al Ain International Airport is located 19 miles (31km) northwest of Al Ain, a popular resort city in the United Arab Emirates.
+Fewer than 10 airlines operate from the facility, offering flights to Al Ain International Airport from regional destinations such as Qatar, Jordan, Sudan, Oman, Pakistan and India.

 Dubai International Airport Taxis: the taxi fares above are intended as a guideline only.